manel1874/learning_rust/ownership/concepts.md

 Heap: less organized

-- Mamory allocator fins empty spot.
+- Mamory allocator finds empty spot.
 Returns pointer (can be saved to stack)

 - Slow to allocate on the heap because the allocator has to search for a place to store new data.